 What makes most Dayaks (non-Muslim ones) swoon in ecstasy?

-(Anyone finding this offensive and stop reading here.)
+(Anyone finding this offensive can stop reading here.)

 I think Dayaks love pork even more than the Chinese, elevating it to some sort of Holy Grail of food.
 Seriously I kid you not.